liamjwarren/NLRU-Score-Keeper/README.md

 ![Logo](nlru.png)
-# NLRU Score Keeper
+# NLRU Scorekeeper
-A simple score keeper to be used by the NLRU when live streaming matches to provide a simple score board when using OBS.
+A simple scorekeeper to be used by the NLRU when live streaming matches to provide a simple score board when using OBS.
 This application was developed by Liam Warren.

 ## Setup Instructions
 ### Python Virtual Environment